 - Get vaccinations you may need if you’re visiting a high-risk country for certain diseases.
 Not fun but it’s necessary!

 - Buy medication that you may need for the length of the trip.
 For example, if you’re going to some parts of Africa you may need malaria tablets.
 This is important to think about when you plan a trip.

 - Order a travel card.
-For instance, a Transferwise travel card won’t charge you any fees to withdraw money abroad.
+For instance, a Wise travel card (formerly Transferwise) won’t charge you any fees to withdraw money abroad.
 Your money is also safer this way because if your card gets stolen the thief won’t be able to access your main bank account.

 - Copy and print your important documents and keep them safely in your hand luggage so you have access to a copy at all times.
 For long-term travelers: Take extra passport photos!